hilmi-yilmaz/malloc_failer/README.md

 Clone this repository.
 The only file you need is **_malloc_failer.sh_**, which is an executable.

-You can add this tool to a location in your path to use it for every project.
+You can add this tool to a location in your PATH so that you can use it for every project.

 ## :video_game: Usage